mvk/blog.wooh.hu/content/post/switching-to-chromebook-part-2.md

 ### Twitter

-I'm a hardcore twitter user, so twitter is manadatory for me.
+I'm a hardcore twitter user, so twitter is mandatory for me.
 I was using [TweetDeck by Twitter](https://itunes.apple.com/us/app/tweetdeck-by-twitter/id485812721?mt=12) on my Mac and I was a bit afraid what I can use after switching to Chromebook.

 ![Twitter](/images/chromeos/twitter.png)